kSanquist/banking-application/README.md

     - If there is it sends them to their Home Page

 ## ACCOUNT.PY
-### Class variables
- - Email
- - Password
- - First and last name
- - Account number
-   - A 12-digit account number that is used for transfering from one user to another
- - Checking and savings balances
- - Transfer balance
- - Deposit and withdraw history
-   - A list of previous deposits and withdraws
- - Transfer history
-   - A list of previoius transfers
 ### Class methods
  - Deposit money
  - Withdraw money
  - Transfer money
  - Reset account number
-   - Used only if a new account is created with the same account number as an already existing account
+   - Used if a new account is created with the same account number as an already existing account

+## ACCOUNTS.TXT
+ - Through the use of the pickle library, created accounts are stored in accounts.txt for use even after the program ceases execution

 ## HOME_PAGE.PY
  - Once logged into an account the homepage shows the users the folllowing: